dagolden/perl-chef/cookbooks/perlbrew/README.md

 perlbrew
 ----------

-Installs/updates perlbrew.
+Installs/updates perlbrew along with patchperl and cpanm.
 This is required for use of the LWRP.
 Optionally installs perls specified in the `node['perlbrew']['perls']` attribute list.

 Resources/Providers
 ===================